gadams999/greengrassv2-provisioner/README.md

 # Quick start

 First, install AWS IoT Greengrass as a local service, but _do not_ start prior to running the provisioner.
 Follow the [Setting up AWS IoT Greengrass Version 2](https://docs.aws.amazon.com/greengrass/v2/developerguide/setting-up.html) to verify all dependencies are installed.
-Next, complete [Install the AWS IoT Greengrass Core software](https://docs.aws.amazon.com/greengrass/v2/developerguide/install-greengrass-core-v2.html) steps 1 and 2, then _**skip step 3**_ and run the following command to install the AWS IoT Greengrass Core software:
+Next, complete [Install the AWS IoT Greengrass Core software](https://docs.aws.amazon.com/greengrass/v2/developerguide/install-greengrass-core-v2.html) steps 1 and 2, then **STOP** (_do not perform step 3_) and run the following command to install the AWS IoT Greengrass Core software:

 ```shell
 sudo -E java -Droot="/greengrass/v2" -Dlog.store=FILE \